DonDebonair/pelican-bootstrap3/README.md

 Menulabel metadata attribute to the page header (`Menulabel:` in markdown, `:Menulabel:` in rst).

+### Hide pages from menu

+By default, pages are shown in the menu, if the pages menu is enabled.
+This can be changed by adding the page metadata attribute `AddToMenu`.

+If set to `True` (default), then the page will be shown in the menu.
+If set to `False` (or anything != True), the page will not be shown in the menu.

 ### About Me

 You can show a short blurb of text about yourself and a picture.
 The following two settings are used for this: